rohan-g0re/Leetcode/REVISION/arrays-2pointers-sliding_window/rotate_array_by_k_positions.md

 --> set the pointers on 0 and n - k -1
 --> keep on swapping

---> FUCKING HELL --> i am diong swapping --> BUT EVERY OTHER ELEMENT NEEDS TO MOVE
+--> FUCKING HELL --> i am doing swapping --> BUT EVERY OTHER ELEMENT NEEDS TO MOVE
 ```

 ## INTUITIONS: